andrewlogemann/eng322/eng322_syllabus.md

 *Please see "Final Draft," below, for a full description of the final project.* During Week 16 you will have the opportunity to give and receive feedback on essay drafts.
 I will provide questions for structuring this feedback.

 ### Final Draft
 For our culminating project in this course, you will complete a final project that makes an argument about one of the literary texts we have read this semester.
 Drawing on our reading, class conversations, and your own original research, you will explain your question/issue about the text and persuade your audience that this question/issue is vital for understanding it well.
-For many of you, the final project will take the form of a 8-10 page (double-spaced) research essay.
+For many of you, the final project will take the form of an 8-10 page (double-spaced) research essay.
 If you take this route, the introduction to your essay should pose the question/issue that your essay will address and engage your reader’s interest in it.
 Within your essay, you will join in conversation with at least five other sources (scholars, critics, etc.) who have addressed your question/issue.
 Your proposed answer to this question (summarized in a single sentence) will serve as the thesis statement for your paper.
-Please underline your thesis statement (your main claim or argument), which should appear in your first paragraph.
+Please underline your thesis statement.

 Others of you may wish to consider an alternative format to the traditional research essay for this final project.
 I'm open to this.
 If you have a creative idea for exploring a question/idea about one of our modern Irish literary texts, please let me know.
 Alternative formats for the final project must receive my approval before you write a proposal.